antistud/CoFoundSite/docs/about.md

 # The Community

 CoFound very intentionally resides inside The Hedde building downtown.
 This beautiful old building has been transformed into The Hedde Collective.
-The Hedde Collective is a co-working space specially designed for entrepreneur and startups.
+The Hedde Collective is a co-working space specially designed for entrepreneurs and startups.

 # The Network